 1 - No Access: for people who have left your clinic.

-6 - Full Access: full access to all settings and preferences, but requires permission to view other practitioner charts.
+6 - Full Access: has full access to all settings and preferences, but requires permission to view other practitioner charts.

 Tracking & Auditing Activity